mdapas/Asthma_PRS_PheWAS_UKB/README.md

 # PRS_phewas.R
 This R script contains all the analyses included in the manuscript after the PRS scores were generated, including the PRS assessments and phenome-wide association (PheWAS) testing.
 The script is designed to be run in RStudio and is organized linearly to match the manuscript Results.
 Each section contains corresponding information, references, and notes.
-1. PRS Model Comparison
+1. PRS Model Comparison (Figure 1)
-2. PRS Asthma Prediction (Figures 1 & 2)
+2. PRS Asthma Prediction (Figures 2 & 3)
-3. PheWASs by Ancestry Group (Figure 3)
+3. PheWASs by Ancestry Group (Figure 4)
+4. Comparison of PRS model PheWAS results (Figure 5)
-4. Analysis in Non-asthmatics (Figures 4,5, & 6)
+5. Analysis in Non-asthmatics (Figure 6)
-5. HLA Effects (Figure 7)
+6. HLA Effects (Figure 7)
-6. Trait Mediation Analysis (Figure 8)
+7. Trait Mediation Analysis (Figure 8)

+# PRS_phewas_figs.R
+This R script contains all the code used to generate the figures included in the manuscript